Gkicks/chuckles-comedy-club/README.md

 * My family and friends for helping me during the testing stages
 * The Tutor Support team at Code Institute
 * The Code Institute Slack community
-* Kera Cudmore for her fantastic README presentation
+* Kera Cudmore for her fantastic README presentation and documentation

 [Back to top](#chuckles-comedy-club)